jeremyckahn/rekapi/docs/upgrading.md

 ## The `Rekapi.KeyframeProperty` constructor signature has changed

 `Rekapi.KeyframeProperty` no longer accepts the owner actor via the constructor.
-The link between the two objects is established by the new method, `Rekapi.Actor.prototype._addKeyframeProperty`.
+The link between the two objects is established by the new method, `Rekapi.Actor.prototype.addKeyframeProperty`.

 ## `Rekapi.prototype.addActor` can now instantiate a `Rekapi.Actor`